TheSkyler-Dev/Fern-lang/Doc/Documentation.md

 	- `auto` garbage collection
 - `#MULTIDISP` specify wether multiple dispatch should be allowed (disabled by default). `allow` enables multiple dispatch

-### Syntax conventions
+### Syntax and style conventions
 `Fern` follows common code conventions seen in languages like C++ and Rust.
-While not strictly enforced (you generally can use `tab` for indentation), It is generally recommended to use four spaces per indentation rather than `tab`, as per [Google's style guidelines](https://tinyurl.com/42h9tfy8)
+While not strictly enforced (you generally can use `tab` for indentation), It is generally recommended to use four spaces per indentation rather than `tab`, as per [Google's style guidelines](https://tinyurl.com/42h9tfy8).
+Each statement must end with a semicolon (`;`). variable, function and calss names are strictly case sensitive.
+For Class names, `PascalCase` should be used, while function and variable names should either adhere to `camelCase`.
+The use of `kebab-case` or `snake_case` in function or variable names can be done when necessary, depending on the context.
 ## Variables
 ### Data Types
 - `str` String